Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $565,315

-Rathdrum offers a strong mix of small-town identity, residential growth, and more breathing room than some of the county’s more built-out areas.
-It is a popular option for buyers who want newer homes, practical value, and a quieter pace while still staying connected to the greater Coeur d’Alene area.
+Rathdrum offers a strong mix of small-town identity, residential growth, and more breathing room than some of the county’s denser areas.
+It is a popular option for buyers who want practical value, newer homes in many neighborhoods, and a quieter pace while staying connected to the greater Coeur d’Alene area.

-Many buyers searching for more space, less density, and a comfortable residential environment choose Rathdrum.
-It continues to attract households looking for a balance between affordability, functionality, and the North Idaho lifestyle.
+Many buyers searching for more space, less density, and a comfortable residential environment land here.
+Rathdrum remains one of the better options for balancing livability, function, and North Idaho appeal.

 Spirit Lake